Snmjc17/Snmjc17/README.md

 - 👋 Hi, I’m @Snmjc17
 - 👀 I’m interested in Online Games ...
 - 🌱 I’m currently learning Codes ...
--  I just got bored to making with friends to people.

 <!---
 Snmjc17/Snmjc17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.